CodeZage/IKDU-Environment/README.md

 # Accessing GitHub

 To download the project onto your computer you're going to need to get access to GitHub.
-First go to the link below:
+To use clone from GitHub you won't need an account but it is a good idea to make one.
+To do that first go to the link below:

 [GitHub: Where the world builds software](https://github.com/)